FlexShopper/magento2/README.md

 - the order must be over the minimum order amount that was agreed with FlexShopper
 - no product in the cart must trigger a backorder
 - the API keys must be set and be valid
-- if country restriction is enabled, the customer's address must be from one of the approved countries
+- if country restriction is enabled, FlexShopper only does business inside the United States

 ### View the FlexShopper payment method in the fronted